lobianco/ALAlertBanner/README.md

 ALAlertBannerPositionTop = 0
 ```

-The banner will be extend down from the top of the screen.
+The banner will extend down from the top of the screen.
 If you're presenting it in a:

 * ```UIView```: the banner will extend down from underneath the status bar (if visible)